A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: A dichotomy for Abelian

+In this section we establish a dichotomy theorem for the \swhhom{$H$} problem when the $m$-switching group $\Gamma$ is Abelian.

-It is not immediately clear whether testing the existence of a \swhomom\ to a fixed target is a CSP as each CSP is equivalent to testing the existence of a homomorphism to a fixed target $H$.
-That is, a \swhomom\ is a two step process: switch $G$ to some $G'$, then map $G' \to H$.
+We first note it is not immediately clear whether testing the existence of a \swhomom\ to a fixed target is indeed a CSP as each CSP is equivalent to testing the existence of a homomorphism to a fixed target $\mathbf{H}$.
+Where as, a \swhomom\ is a two step process: switch $G$ to some $G'$, then map $G' \to H$.
 The following construction has appeared in many contexts~\cite{klo99, bre09, bre17, kid21, macwar21}.
-Given a $m$-edge coloured graph $H$ and a fixed \emph{Abelian} permutation group $\Gamma$ acting (perhaps not transitively) on $\{ 1, 2, \dots, m \}$, the \emph{$\Gamma$-switch graph}, $\swg{H}$, has vertices $V(H) \times \Gamma$ and edges defined as follows.
+Given an $m$-edge-coloured graph $H$ and a fixed \emph{Abelian} permutation group $\Gamma$ acting (perhaps not transitively) on $\{ 1, 2, \dots, m \}$, the \emph{$\Gamma$-switch graph}, $\swg{H}$, has vertices $V(H) \times \Gamma$ and edges defined as follows.
 If $v_j v_k$ is an edge of colour $i$ in $H$, then $(v_j, \pi_r)(v_k, \pi_s)$ is an edge of colour $\pi_r\pi_s(i)$ in $\swg{H}$.
 As a convention we shall use $e_\Gamma$ to denote the identity of $\Gamma$.
 In particular, the vertices of the form $(v, e_\Gamma)$ induce a copy of $H$ in $\swg{H}$.
 The following proposition shows that the existence of a $\Gamma$-homomorphism $\swhom{G}{H}$ is equivalent to the existence of a homomorphism $G \to \swg{H}$ (without switching).

 \begin{proposition}[\cite{klo99, bre09, bre17, kid21, macwar21}] Let $G$ and $H$ be $m$-coloured graphs and $\Gamma \subseteq S_m$ be an Abelian group acting on $\{ 1, 2, \dots, m \}$.
 The following are equivalent.